 In this paper we have proposed a new general method for tubular structure extraction in 2D and 3D images.
-Our method exploit the orientation of the vessels by using the optimally oriented flux to construct a multi-resolution anisotropic metric that extracts from the image the local geometry and describes the vessels orientation and scales.
-Combining this metric with anisotropic minimal path technique, we were able to find a complete description of the tubular structure, i.e the centerline as well as the boundary.
-To summarize, our method is minimally interactive, robust to initialization, scale variations and bifurcations.
+Our method exploit the orientation of the vessels by using the optimally oriented flux to construct a multi-resolution anisotropic metric that describes the vessels orientation and scales.
+Combining this metric with anisotropic minimal path technique, we are able to find a complete description of the tubular structure, i.e the centerline as well as the boundary.
+To summarize, our method is minimal interactive, robust to initialization, scale variations and bifurcations.
+In the future, we will work on a new implementation of our approach that makes the allocations dynamic.
+Then, the extraction of the whole coronary arteries will be possible on regular PC.
+Hence, we will be able to work on the medical validation of our approach.

-Acknowledgements.
-We would like to thank Professor Anthony J. Yezzi and Max Wai-Kong Law for interesting discussions.
+Acknowledgement We would like to thank Professor Anthony J. Yezzi and Max Wai-Kong Law for interesting discussions.
 Also Eduardo Davila for his precious help for the implementation of the interface.
-This work was partially supported by ANR grant SURF -NT05-2_45825.
+Financial support was partially provided by ...